 Full press release

-In the twelve years since they began performing, Amateur Transplants have developed a fan base the size of which most comedians would happily sell their kidneys for.
-With sell-out tours and Edinburgh Festival seasons (they also sold out the O2 Indigo Arena last year), their cutting-edge, darkly humorous re-imaginings of modern day pop and rock classics have gained them a cult following across the UK.
+In the decade since Adam began performing, Amateur Transplants have developed a fan base the size of which most comedians would happily sell their kidneys for.
+With sell-out tours and Edinburgh Festival seasons, his cutting-edge, darkly humorous re-imaginings of modern day pop and rock classics have gained him a cult following across the UK.

-Their London Underground Song has been in the iTunes comedy top ten continuously since 2008 and has become an internet phenomenon with over 7 million hits.
+The iconic London Underground Song has been in the iTunes comedy top ten continuously since 2008 and has become an Internet phenomenon with over 7 million hits.

-They have recorded four albums, Fitness to Practice and Unfit to Practise and a live album, In Theatre.
-They offset some of their bad karma caused by all the swearing by donating a proportion of album sales to Macmillan Cancer Support.
-They are proud to have donated in excess of £30,000.
-They have consistently held Top Ten positions in both the iTunes Comedy singles and albums charts since 2008, and have multiple YouTube videos with in excess of a million views.
-Their 2010 Christmas Album went straight into the iTunes Comedy charts, knocking Tim Minchin off top place.
+Adam has recorded four albums including Fitness to Practice and Unfit to Practise and a live album, In Theatre.
+He has been offsetting some of the bad karma caused by all the swearing by donating a proportion of album sales to Macmillan Cancer Support and is proud to have donated in excess of £30,000.
+The recordings have consistently held Top Ten positions in both the iTunes Comedy singles and albums charts since 2008, and Amateur Transplants YouTube videos have in excess of 20 million total views.
+The 2010 Christmas Album, Have Yourself A Sweary Little Christmas went straight into the iTunes Comedy charts, knocking Tim Minchin off top place.

 Tweets by amateuradam